Help ?

 5. Ensuring valid research: Informed consent contributes to the validity and reliability of research results.
 When participants provide consent with a clear understanding of the research objectives and procedures, the data collected is more likely to be accurate and meaningful.

 Informed consent is an indispensable ethical principle that underpins the research process, ensuring that participants' autonomy and rights are respected.
 It is a dynamic process that requires continuous engagement with participants, transparent information disclosure, and careful assessment of their decision-making capacity.
-At IgMin Research - STEM | A Multidisciplinary Open Access Journal, we prioritize ethical practices, and researchers submitting their work to our platform are expected to uphold the highest standards of informed consent.
-By adhering to these principles, we not only advance knowledge in STEM fields but also contribute to the well-being and dignity of research participants.
+At IgMin Research - A BioMed & Engineering Open Access Journal, we prioritize ethical practices, and researchers submitting their work to our platform are expected to uphold the highest standards of informed consent.
+By adhering to these principles, we not only advance knowledge in Biology, Medicine and Engineering fields but also contribute to the well-being and dignity of research participants.

 Ethical principles underlying informed consent